addu390/addu390.github.io/_notes/wrk-proposal.md

 ## 3. Conclusion

-The main reason why I want to work at Wrk:
+Both 2.1 and 2.2 have their pros and cons.
+But, more importantly, it depends on who the current target customers are and who are the potential new audience for these features.

-<b>Addressing the right problem</b>: With more and more companies coming into the digital space and existing companies giving at most importance to customer experience, "automation" is the way to scale and solve.
+The main reason why I want to work at Wrk is that it addresses the right problem: With more and more companies coming into the digital space and existing companies giving at most importance to customer experience, "automation" is the way to scale and solve.
 Every company out there has a workflow.
 The no-code/less-code approach to defining these workflow(s) so companies can work towards the betterment of the kernel of their product is the way forward for many.

-That said, the need for constant innovation and skilling-up at Wrk goes unsaid.
-A checklist of Fast-growing, customer-first, remote-first - Wrk tops them all.
+Lastly, with the quest to explore Wrk, I'm now more interested than before to know about the architecture and the user journey to create workflows (Maybe a dashboard for freemium users with a limit on the number of wrk-actions?).

 ## 4. Links (About me)